 - UniStackTM stacking reduces complexity

 - Common management user interface and commands

-- Unified management of wired and wireless
+- Unified management

-The Summit 400-24p stackable switch delivers non-blocking full 10/100/1000BASE-T Gigabit Ethernet connectivity to the desktop with Layer 3 intelligence to provide secure access to the LAN with maximum resiliency and throughput.
-With the implementation of Unified Access ArchitectureTM (UAA), the innovative edge architecture from Extreme Networks®, the Summit 400-24p is an industry-leading solution that offers tri-speed Ethernet connectivity to the desktop, PoE, wireless, 4 ports of fiber per switch and highperformance UniStack stacking.
+The Summit 400-24t stackable switch delivers non-blocking full 10/100/1000BASE-T Gigabit Ethernet connectivity to the desktop with Layer 3 intelligence to provide secure access to the LAN with maximum resiliency and throughput.
+With its implementation of Extreme Networks® Unified Access ArchitectureTM (UAA), the Summit 400-24t is an industry-leading solution that offers tri-speed Ethernet connectivity to the desktop, 4 ports of fiber per switch, and high-performance UniStack stacking.

 All the switches in the Summit 400 series can be stacked together using Extreme Networks' high-bandwidth UniStack stacking technology-thereby bringing many of the advantages of a chassis-based solution to a stack of fixed switches.
-The Summit 400-24p delivers full 802.3af Class 3 PoE on every port and provides inexpensive wireless connectivity by directly supporting Extreme Networks' Altitude wireless Access Points (APs).
-The Summit 400-24p helps in redefining the enterprise network architecture-replacing the traditional three-tier structure with a stream-lined two-tier network that reduces management overhead, operational complexity and costs.
+The Summit 400-24t helps in redefining the enterprise network architecture-replacing the traditional three-tier structure with a streamlined two-tier network that reduces management overhead, operational complexity and costs.